Automorphism groups of toroidal horospherical varieties: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Michel Brion, Thibaut Delcroix and Luis E. Sol\'a Conde for fruitful conversations.
+The authors would like to thank Michel Brion, Thibaut Delcroix and Luis Eduardo Sol\'a Conde for fruitful conversations.
+We would also like to thank Roman Avdeev for the helpful suggestions and references, including \cite{AZ}.
 Lorenzo Barban was supported by the Institute for Basic Science (IBS-R032-D1).
 DongSeon Hwang was supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (2021R1A2C1093787) and the Institute for Basic Science (IBS-R032-D1).
 Minseong Kwon was partially supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (RS-2021-NR062093) and the Institute for Basic Science (IBS-R032-D1).